alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 _Note: Consult Biz Courier for your shipping country's list of inaccessible areas._

-### Send Shipments
+### Manage Shipments

+#### Send

 The fastest way to submit your shipment to Biz Courier, straight from WooCommerce.
-At each order page, you can click on _Send shipment._
+At each order page, you can click on _Send shipment_.

 _Note: You need to synchronize your stock levels first._

-### Track Shipments
+#### Track

 If a shipment is sent from the WordPress Dashboard, you can view the tracking code and the shipment status history directly from the page of the order.

 You can also include the `{biz_tracking_code}` dynamic field in order confirmation emails sent to your customers.
 To do that, head to _WooCommerce Settings > Emails_.

-## Learn more

-This documentation will be enriched as more features are added and processes get streamlined.
-In the meanwhile, if you have any questions about Biz Courier & Logistics for WooCommerce, you can [contact me](https://www.araikos.gr/en/contact).
+#### Modify

+You can send shipment modification instructions directly to Biz Courier.
+Simply head to your order, make sure you have submitted a Biz shipment for that order, and click on _Modify shipment_.
+You can also view your history of modifications in the order's notes.

+#### Cancel

+You can cancel Biz Courier shipments by heading to your order and clicking _Cancel shipment_.

+## Frequently Asked Questions

+_Why is this plugin not part of the WordPress.org plugin directory_?

+Unfortunately this WordPress plugin cannot be featured in the WordPress plugin directory, due to the strict guidelines regarding the mentions of trademarks (see _Legal Disclaimer_ below) and usage of GPLv2 or later as the open source license.

-## Legal notice
+## Legal Disclaimer

 I am in no way affiliated with Biz Courier Services.
 This is a third party plugin developed and provided free of charge under [The Unlicense](https://unlicense.org) use to assist users and businesses in connecting with the Biz Courier Services API (see [Web Services for eShops](https://www.bizcourier.eu/WebServices)).
 All of the services provided to you by Biz Courier Services are subject to their [Terms & Conditions](https://www.bizcourier.eu/faq/usefulinformation.html) and you should always use their official software for your logistics operations, alongside any complementary solutions utilising their available APIs such as this plugin ("Biz Courier & Logistics for WooCommerce").